hinokami27/TurboGlide/README.md

                 puckSpeedX = -puckSpeedX;
                 speakerIntersect.Play();
             }
-            //Work similar as the if statement above but for horizontal walls
+            //Works similar to the if statement above but for horizontal walls
             //and the hitA/B variables prevent a player from hogging the ball,
             //allowing the player 1 hit per bounce if(pbPuck.Top < 55 || pbPuck.Top > 664)